Focused Practice in Hospital Medicine MOC Exam Questions

 For full steps, view our Support Page on Redeeming CME Hours.

-AccreditationsSuccessful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 70 MOC points in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
-Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
+AccreditationsSuccessful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 70 Medical Knowledge points in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
 It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.

 BoardVitals is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.